No items found.

 Hey friend!
 We’re Roots Allotments.

 We create shared spaces for local food production and nature.
-They provide members with everything they need to get started, from seeds, tools, and plants, to growing advice, whilst fostering community with in-person workshops and events.
+We provide members with everything they need to get started, from seeds, tools, and plants, to growing advice, whilst fostering community with in-person workshops and events.
 The spaces consist of a mixture of biodiversity-boosting habitats like native woodland and hedgerows, fruit orchards, insect habitats, ponds, and wildflower meadows.
 Together we can show that food can be grown with nature and not against it.

 1) No digging needed!
 Your Back Will Thank You